How to Grow Cabbage and Cole Family Vegetables

-The cabbage family comprises a number of hardy vegetables.
-They thrive in
+The the cole family of vegetables, comprises a number of hardy vegetables.

-the cooler weather of spring and autumn.
-They may go dormant in the hottest
+They thrive in the cooler weather of spring and autumn.
+They may go dormant

-days of summer.
-As hardy as they come, members of the cabbage family will
+in the hottest days of summer.
+As hardy as they come, members of the cabbage

-withstand frost and freezes.
+family will withstand frost and freezes.
 Their flavor improves after a frost.
-They are

-among the last of the vegetables harvested in the fall, and can often be
+They are among the last of the vegetables harvested in the fall, and can

-picked after a light snow.
-Members of this family have a strong flavor.
+often be picked after a light snow.
+Members of this family have a strong

 A member of the mustard family, cabbage has a strong, distinct flavor.
 Medical